9.3.1 Using the WFC3 Grisms

 The grism 0th order is only detectable for brighter objects observed with the IR grisms because that order contains only a small fraction of the total flux.
 This faint feature is therefore easily mistaken for an emission line.
 The direct image can be used to determine the position of the 0th order for each source, which allows the 0th order feature in the dispersed images to be distinguished from emission lines.
 For the UVIS G280 grism, the 0th order has high throughput and is therefore more readily distinguished from emission features.
 The high throughput of the G280 0th order also means that it will often be saturated in long exposures, which leads to CCD charge bleeding and potential contamination of adjacent spectra.

 The background in a single grism image pixel is the result of the transmission across the whole spectral range of the disperser and can therefore be high, depending on the spectrum of the background signal.
 The IR grism background includes not only signal from the sky, but also thermal emission from the telescope and WFC3 optics.
 The detected background in the IR grisms shows a distinct two-dimensional structure that is due to the overlapping of the background spectral orders.
-This background needs to be carefully removed before extracting the spectra of targets.
+This background needs to be carefully removed before extracting the spectra of targets (WFC3 ISR 2020-04).
 The G280 grism, on the other hand, produces relatively low background compared to the IR grisms, because of the faintness of the sky in the near-UV and optical.

 Because of the high sensitivities of the WFC3 grisms, observations of moderately crowded fields can produce many instances where spectra overlap.
 It is important to know if a given spectrum is contaminated by that of a neighbor.
-This can be determined by performing simulations of the grism image with software such as aXesim using a catalog of positions, brightnesses, and angular extents of sources in the field.
+This can be determined by performing simulations of the grism image with software such as aXesim using a catalog of position, brightness, and angular extent of sources in the field.
 The simulations can be used to choose a telescope roll angle which eliminates or minimizes contamination for specific sources of interest.
 Contamination can also be mitigated by obtaining grism observations of the same field at different telescope roll angles, which improves the chances of cleanly extracting the spectrum for a given target.

 9.3.2 Pipeline Calibration